2021 to 2022 Conservation Funding Guidelines (Last updated: December 1, 2020)

 - Studies that quantitatively address local stakeholders attitudes and behavior towards wildlife trade (e.g. demographic, household income, % of income generated).

-- Project duration and total funding: The Foundation supports two types of projects: regular projects (1-2 years) or multiple-year projects (3-5 years).
+- Project duration and total funding: The year (2021/22), the Foundation only supports Regular projects (1-2 years).
 Funding covers relevant project expenses during the approved project period as stated in the application.
-While there is no upper limit on total funding for regular projects, successful applicants received on average HK$227,000 per year, depending on the scope and nature of the project.
-Multiple-year projects are limited to HK$1 million per year, and will be considered separately based on project conservation impact.
+While there is no upper limit on total funding, successful applicants received on average HK$250,000 to HK$300,000 per project, depending on the scope and nature of the project.
 Please use the financial year of the Foundation, which is from July to June, when filling in the budget for the different financial years in the application form.
 Failure to do so will affect the funding application.

-- Principal Investigator (PI), Deputy PI and Co-Investigator(s): Each applicant can submit only one application as the Principal Investigator of a project.
+- Principal Investigator (PI), Deputy PI and Co-Investigator(s): Each applicant can submit only one application as the Principal Investigator of a project and act as PI in not more than two concurrent projects funded by the Foundation.
 The PI shall take up full responsibility for the project and ensure project completion with satisfactory conservation outcomes.
 He/she shall also be an official member of the affiliated institute and the main contact person.
 Deputy PI shall be the lead Co-Investigator for the project and shall be the secondary contact person.
+One Co-PI is required to be from the same institution as the PI.
 The Foundation will not support projects with students as the PI, but they can be listed as Deputy PI or Co-Investigator.

 - Project Manager: Project Manager is optional for any managerial personnel from the affiliated institute to oversee the project progress and s/he may or may not participate in project implementation.